landlord/landlord/README.md

 ## How
 From the command line, simply use the `landlord` command instead of the `java` tool and pass its filesystem via tar on `stdin` and you're good to go.

 Under the hood, `landlord` will use a usergroup-secured Unix domain socket send of its arguments, including the streaming of the `tar` based file system from `stdin`. `landlordd` will consume the stream and create a new process invoked with the same `java` command that it was invoked with.
-Most operating systems perform a copy-on-read of memory segments when forking processes and thus share most of the JVM's memory.
-Complete process isolation is attained.
+Most operating systems perform a copy-on-read of memory segments when forking processes and thus share most of the JVM's memory (thanks to [Jason Longshore](https://github.com/longshorej) for highlighting this to me).
+Complete process isolation can then be attained.

 ### An example